TancrediZini/SoapySDR-SoapyRemote/README.md

 I had problems during the setup due to my inexperience with the Github environment and Linux based systems, which I began to use in the previous DNCS project.
 There a couple of things I would have liked to solve, like the `[ERROR] avahi_entry_group_new() failed` or problems with dongle's antenna that never gave me a clear signal(I couldn't place it outside and there was probably too much noise in my apartment), no matter how or in which room I placed it.
-I also got to experience Markdown a bit, and the fact that I haven't found a way to make the links open automatically in a new tab anoys me a bit...
+I also got to experience Markdown a bit, and the fact that I haven't found a way to make the links open automatically in a new tab anoys me a bit.
-I hope to have done a sufficient job, but I suspect that there could have been more things I could have looked at.
+I tried to did the best I could within my possibilities, but I feel that there are deeper analyis that could be done around this environment.